 Enjoy a breathtaking, birds-eye view of the Mauritius beaches and inland wonders towed behind a speedboat.
 Parasailing is the ultimate excursion for the basic adrenaline junkie, it is not as extreme or terrifying as it seems, although reaching those heights is quite something.

 It truly is an amazing, but short-lived experience.
 Being able to see far and wide, with the clear, tropical waters contrasting with the warm island sand.

 There are various places across the island for tourists to parasail.
 Grand Baie is a great location because the beaches are bustling with tourists, and the ocean alight with kite surfers, water skiers and wakeboarders.

 If parasailing just isn’t enough of a thrill, see Mauritius from a different perspective and take a helicopter trip around the island to enjoy the stellar island views.
 Get a glimpse of the well-known underwater waterfall as well as many other major sights and incredible island features.

 Although expensive, this incredible experience definitely provides value for money.
 I would suggest contacting Corail Helicopters as they have received great reviews on their services and friendly staff.

 Perhaps if you’re looking for a cheaper alternative, consider the seaplane tours from Le Morne.
-Here, you can enjoy the same breathtaking views with a more personal tour.
+Here, you can enjoy the same breathtaking views and a more personal tour.

-I feel that, if I were to mention the perfect activity for any adrenaline junky, this would be a highly more relevant attraction.
-If this tickles your fancy, get in contact with Skydive Mauritius; they will happily throw you out of their aeroplane, (at least, with a highly qualified instructor).
+I feel that, if I were to mention the perfect activity for any adrenaline junky, this would be a more relevant attraction.
+If this tickles your fancy, get in contact with Skydive Mauritius, who will happily throw you out of one of their aeroplanes (at least, with a highly qualified instructor).

 I do not believe that there would be any better way to get a complete view of this incredible island, other than from 10,000 feet in the air.